 SOM’s mission involves educating leaders for business and society.
 This class uses several lenses (e.g., business ethics, behavioral economics) to look critically at our obligations to society and our skewed perceptions of these obligations.
 We will start with a discussion on what the rich owe the poor, which will lead into a discussion of the ethics of corporate profit-maximization.

-This course focuses on financial management from the perspective inside the corporation or operating entity.
-It builds upon the concepts from the core finance courses, using lectures to develop the theory, and cases and problem sets to provide applications.
-Topics covered include capital structure, bankruptcy and restructuring, capital budgeting, the cost of capital, mergers and acquisitions, leasing, dividend policy, applications of option pricing to corporate finance, and risk management.
+This course focuses on financial management from the perspective of a decision-maker inside the corporation or operating entity.
+It builds upon the concepts from the core finance course, using lectures to develop the theory and cases to provide applications.
+Topics covered include: capital budgeting and valuation; capital structure; raising capital; mergers; and corporate restructuring.
+The course focus then shifts to outside of the corporation to explore issues related to corporate governance.

 Designing & Leading Organizations